TileDB-Inc/TileDB/format_spec/fragment.md

 * The names of the data files are not dependent on the names of the attributes/dimensions.
 The file names are determined by the order of the attributes and dimensions in the array schema.
 * The timestamp fixed attribute (`t.tdb`) is, for fragments consolidated with timestamps, the time at which a cell was added.
 * The delete timestamp fixed attribute (`dt.tdb`) is, for fragments consolidated with delete conditions, the time at which a cell was deleted.
-* The delete condition marker hash fixed attribute (`dcmh.tdb`) is, for fragments consolidated with delete conditions, the hash of the delete condition marker that deleted the cell.
-The delete condition marker is the file path of the delete condition relative to the array URI.
+* The delete condition index fixed attribute (`dci.tdb`) is, for fragments consolidated with delete conditions, the index of the delete condition (inside of [Tile Processed Conditions](#tile-processed-conditions)) that deleted the cell.

 ## Fragment Metadata File